Sphaerocarpos muccilloi: Taxonomy

 Sphaerocarpos muccilloi represents the Brazilian population of Sphaerocarpaceae, being the only species of the family found in the country.
 It was first recognized as a distinct species by Eny Vianna in 1981, following the analysis of specimens collected from an earlier trip to Brazil in 1973.

 Distribution and habitat

-According to the Red List of Rio Grand do Sul, S. muccilloi is a Critically Endangered species which can be found only in a few localities within the Brazilian state.
+According to the Red List of Rio Grande do Sul, S. muccilloi is a Critically Endangered species which can be found only in a few localities within the Brazilian state.
 These include the type locality of Porto Alegre and two locations surrounding it, São Leopoldo and Ivoti.
 However, because of the high levels of human habitation in these places and the time passed since the last observations of the species there, it is likely that S. muccilloi is no longer present in these locations.
 In 2017, the species was recorded in the Paleobotanical Sites of Arenito Mata of Santana do Livramento.

 The species is most commonly found in areas of light shade on damp soil.
 It has been recorded among petrified wood and hornworts of the genus Phaeoceros.